Federal Defense Lawyer

-When does a criminal charge become a federal criminal charge?
+When does it become a federal criminal charge?

 Federal crimes are offenses that are expressly prohibited under federal law.
 They may occur on federal property, or involve people or property that is transported across state lines, overlapping state jurisdictions.

 While the Fifth Amendment prohibits “double jeopardy,” the clause does not refer to cases that involve crimes that are recognized as offenses by both federal and state law.
 Therefore, it is possible for a defendant to be acquitted of a crime in state court, but later convicted in a federal court.
 Crimes are investigated by the FBI or, in some cases, other regulatory agencies.
 They are prosecuted by the U.S. Attorney’s Office, and defendants appear before federal judges in Florida U.S. District Courts.